-We aim to use this workshop to propose, ponder and create what other relationships are possible between technology and mindfulness.
-Please bring something that you are happy to share that helps you to be mindful or that brings your awareness to your surroundings and the present moment.
-This could be a physical artefact, an interaction with a digital device, images of a particular place or practice, and/or stories, sketches and images that describe how you come to be mindful or aware
+This workshop was an opportunity to propose, ponder and create what other relationships are possible between technology and mindfulness.
+Participants were encouraged to bring something that helped them be mindful or that brings awareness to their surroundings and the present moment.
+This could be a physical artefact, an interaction with a digital device, images of a particular place or practice, and/or stories, sketches and images that describe how they come to be mindful or aware

-This workshop will be facilitated by Simon Bowen (Open Lab, Newcastle University, UK) and Yoko Akama (School of Media and Communication, RMIT).
+This workshop was facilitated by Simon Bowen (Open Lab, Newcastle University, UK) and Yoko Akama (School of Media and Communication, RMIT).